What Your Favorite Disney Princesses Would Look Like In 2017

 Jasmine works a smize in her portrait and carries a pet cat instead of roaming around with Rajah.
 (It’s kind of impracticable to have a pet tiger in 2017.)

-And then there’s Pochantas, rocking a statement necklace, looking stately and giving us #hairgoals.
+And then there’s Pocahontas, rocking a statement necklace, looking stately and giving us #hairgoals.

 To see more of Suarez’s work, check out her portfolio page or follow her on Instagram.